ichilton/bytemark-bigv-api-doc/content/api/virtual_machines.md

 ..and accepts the following parameters:

+Note that once this is complete, the machine will be in a powered on state, but it's autoreboot_on attribute will be set to false.

 * **distribution** - the name of a distribution - valid options can be found by using the GET /definitions call ([see the definitions page]](/api/definitions))

 * **root_password** - the root password the machine should have after re-imageing.